 Cordell & Cordell offers legal representation in Overland Park, Wichita, and surrounding areas.
 Our divorce attorneys are committed to delivering the best result possible and fight to be a partner men can count on.

-To schedule an appointment with a Kansas divorce attorney, call 913-469-5999 or 1-866-DADS-LAW.
-One of our representatives will be glad to speak with you.
+To schedule an appointment with a Kansas divorce attorney, call 1-866-DADS-LAW or your local office.

 Kansas Divorce FAQ

 What are the grounds for filing for divorce in Kansas?

 In Kansas, the grounds for divorce are incompatibility (no fault), failure to perform a marital duty, and incompatibility by reason of mental illness or mental incapacity of one or both spouses.

 The cost and affordability of a divorce varies widely from case to case and depending on your unique financial situation.

 Not finding the answer you are looking for?
 Browse our entire Kansas Divorce FAQ.